argoproj/argo-events/api/event-source.md

 <p>

-Replica is the gateway deployment replicas
+Replica is the event source deployment replicas

 </p>